adavari/url-shortener/README.md

 ## Features
 ### Shortening the URL
-A short URL is made up of seven Base-64 encoded characters.
+A short URL is made up of seven Base-64 URL-encoded characters.
 This method generates a total of 64 ** 7 short URLs.
 In order to generate a unique string, each URL can be assigned a unique number and hashed using the MD5 algorithm.
 The first seven characters of the hashed number can be extracted